colly-m/colly-m/README.md

 ## Hi there!
-My name is Collins, and I'm a software engineer well vast in python, typescript, javascript and C, HTML and CSS specializing on backend now intrested in blockchain development knowledge in solidity, clarity and cadence.
+My name is Collins, and I'm a Software & Blockchain Developer well vast in:
+                                        python, typescript, javascript and C Blockchain dev lang:
+                                        Solidity, clarity and cadence.

-- 🔭 I’m currently working on a mentorship dapp build on solidity and hardhat called MirrorGap
+- 🔭 I’m currently working on a NFT dapp build on solidity and hardhat and also for art collection
 - 🌱 I’m currently learning more about Blockchain development using solidity with Cyfrin
-- 👯 I’m looking to collaborate on DeFi projects and Tokenomics
+- 👯 I’m looking to collaborate on DeFi projects, NFT projects and also learing Tokenomics
 - 📫 How to reach me: https://x.com/cndanycollins

 <!--